 You will be required to pay a portion of the Maximum Allowed Amount to the extent you have not met your Deductible or have a Copayment or Coinsurance.
-In addition, when you receive Covered Services from an Out-of-network Provider, you will be responsible for paying any difference between the Maximum Allowed Amount and the Provider's actual charges.
+Except for Surprise Billing Claims In addition, when you receive Covered Services from an Out-of-network Provider, you may be responsible for paying any difference between the Maximum Allowed Amount and the Provider's actual charges.
 This amount can be significant.